nicolassouz4/nicolassouz4/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

 <p align="left">
-→ Here I try to share a little more of my learning process in <b>Data Science</b>, as well as show some projects that I have been developing.
+→ Here I've shared a little more of my learning process in <b>Data Science</b>, as well as show some projects that I have been developing.
 My goal with data is to turn analytics into informed decisions.<br>

 → Currently, I work as a business analyst intern and I am studying analytical models (predictive and descriptive), as well as reviewing content focused on the area of statistics and business.